POSH

 What parents should do first

-1) Stay calm and look at the wider pattern
+1) Stay calm and look at the wider pattern.

-3) Ask simple questions about who the contact is and where it moved
+3) Ask simple questions about who the contact is and where it moved.

-4) Save evidence before deleting or blocking anything
+4) Save evidence before deleting or blocking anything where safe.

-5) Reduce access to the unsafe contact as early as possible
+5) Reduce access to the unsafe contact as early as possible.

 Calm parents usually get more truth than panicked parents.